GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

 These restrictions do not preclude the acceptance of reasonable corporate hospitality in accordance with the firm’s general policies regarding gifts and entertainment.

-All GIR employees must obtain pre-approval from GIR Compliance to buy or sell any publicly available equity securities and equity linked securities, including convertibles and derivatives; corporate bonds; closed-end mutual funds; and any other comparable investment vehicle.
+All GIR employees must obtain pre-approval to buy or sell any publicly available equity securities and equity linked securities, including convertibles and derivatives; bonds; closed-end mutual funds; and any other comparable investment vehicle.

-Analysts (and household members of analysts) may not serve as an officer, director, employee or advisor to a company in the analysis coverage area.
+Analysts (and household members of analysts) may not serve as an officer, director, employee or advisor to a company in the analyst’s coverage area.

-In accordance with GIR policies, analysts are permitted to prepare a separate schedule of facts from the unpublished report for fact-checking with subject companies, but not with the Investment Banking Division.
-Equity and credit analysts may not provide a subject company with a written draft summary, or portion of an actual or hypothetical research report prior to publication.
+In accordance with GIR policy, analysts are permitted to prepare a separate schedule of facts from the unpublished report for fact-checking with subject companies.
+Equity and credit analysts may not provide a subject company with a written draft summary.
+This policy does not apply to pre-deal research (see further Section L below).

-Decisions on coverage are made by GIR management.
-In making such decisions management may consider input from various sources, including investors, managers of the firm's Securities Division and, to the extent permitted by the Global Research Settlement or BMA Principles as applicable, Investment Banking Division.
+Final decisions on coverage are independently made by GIR management.
+In making such decisions GIR management may consider input from various sources to the extent permitted by the Global Research Settlement or FINRA Rules 2241 and 2242 or Article 37 of the MiFID Org Regulation or SYSC 10 as applicable, including investors, managers of the firm’s Global Markets Division and Investment Banking Division.

 In general, the policy of GIR management is to cover companies where the firm has had a lead role in the companies’ offering of securities.